Tapioca/Client-php/README.md

 ## Requirements

-Dedicated machine with root access is recommended.
-PHP 5.3 (or higher) is required.
+PHP 5.3.3 (or higher) is required.

 ## Installing via Composer